Entanglement C-functions of defects and interfaces in $\mathcal{N}=4$ supersymmetric Yang-Mills theory: Computation of holographic C -functions

 where $a \propto m\ell$ is the dimensionless radius of the entangling region.\footnote{Recall that for our D3/probe D5 system, we define \(a = 2\pi m \ell/\sqrt{\la}\) in equation~\eqref{eq:a_sigma_def}.} The divergence structure of the entropy $S_{0}(\ell)$ in the UV fixed-point theory is the same except that the finite term is equal to an $\ell$-independent constant $P_{\text{def}}(0) = F_{\text{def,UV}}$.
 Therefore the UV subtracted entropy does not contain any divergences and is given by

 We see that the $C$-function \eqref{eq:c_function_Delta_S} is UV finite in the $\epsilon\rightarrow 0$ limit and given by

-At the UV fixed point $a = 0$ this vanishes, $C_\mathrm{CST}(0) = 0$, and the theorem $C'_\mathrm{CST}(a)\leq 0$ of ref.~\cite{Casini:2023kyj} then implies that $C_\mathrm{CST}(a)$ decreases monotonically as a function of $a$ to negative values and therefore is not a viable measure of the number of degrees of freedom.
+At the UV fixed point $a = 0$ this vanishes, $C_\mathrm{CST}(0) = 0$, and the theorem $C'_\mathrm{CST}(a)\leq 0$ of ref.~\cite{Casini:2023kyj} then implies that $C_\mathrm{CST}(a)$ decreases monotonically as a function of $a$ to negative values.
+Note, however, that measures of defect degrees of freedom can be negative, since they count degrees of freedom relative to the bulk theory.
+For example, this is shown for two-dimensional defects in~\cite{Nozaki:2012qd,Jensen:2015swa}.
+In our context, the physical significance lies in the monotonic decrease, which tracks the decoupling of the interface degrees of freedom along the RG flow.